 Powder foundation is typically recommended for people with normal, oily, or combination skin.
 That’s because it absorbs the excess oil well without caking.
 Liquid foundation does not absorb excess oil.

-Most powder foundation provide light or medium coverage.
+Most powder foundations provide light or medium coverage.
 Some come a bit closer to full coverage, but they can’t compare to a liquid foundation when it comes to a truly full coverage foundation.

 Powder foundations tend to rank a little higher when you want a matte finish, though.
 While you can get that finish in any type of foundation, powder foundations can definitely pull it off better.